Articles

 During the project launch phase

-Whether you want to build up a team, modify a communication plan or even develop a commercial strategy, the speed boat will get the team moving to define objectives.
-By sharing ideas and debating, the team will be able to identity the distance to travel between their current position (the boat) and the goal to be achieved (the island).
+Whether you are building a team, revising a communications plan, or even developing a business strategy, the Speed Boat retrospective will get the team moving toward defining goals.
+By sharing ideas and debating, the team will be able to identify the distance between their current position (the boat) and the goal to be achieved (the island).

-This work will be used to break the journey down into stages, into "small steps".
-It will also enable "external help" (as parachutes, for example) to be shown on the speed boat matrix, which throughout the project will enable the team to overcome any difficulties which arise from time to time.
-In this case, the workshop enables the team to have a vision for the future and to define an action plan, with tasks assigned to each person.
+This work will be used to break down the journey into stages.
+It will also make it possible to show external help (such as parachutes) on the speedboat matrix, which will enable the team to overcome any difficulties that may arise from time to time throughout the project.
+In this case, the workshop allows the team to have a vision for the future and to define an action plan with tasks assigned to each person.

 Throughout the project

-The team may re-use their speed boat from one week or month to the next.
-In this case, the mast acts as a visual marker between the past and the future.
-The group examines what enabled them to move forward and what slowed down their progress.
+The team can reuse their Speed Boat framework from one week or month to the next.
+In this case, the mast serves as a visual marker between the past and the future.
+The group examines what has enabled them to move forward and what has slowed their progress.

 During the analysis phase

-The exercise may also be carried out when a project is complete.
+This Agile method can also be done after a project is completed.
 In this hypothesis, the team is asked to look at how they worked.
-The speed boat then enables them to draw up an analysis, to ask questions of themselves and to learn from their experience.
+The Speed Boat framework then allows them to make an analysis, ask questions of themselves, and learn from their experience.

 Unlock your teamwork potential